MoysisPap/YourWayHome/README.md

 ## Features

 - **Responsive Design:** Enjoy a seamless experience across desktop and mobile devices.
-- **Drop a Pin:** Easily drop a pin on Google Maps to rate the safety of any location.
+- **Drop a Pin:** Easily drop a pin on Google Maps (changed to OSM) to rate the safety of any location.
 - **Infrastructure Feedback:** Provide valuable feedback about the infrastructure in your area to help us improve services.
 - **Direct Messaging:** Send us a text message for quick inquiries or support.
 - **Real-Time Data Collection:** Your input helps us enhance our mapping and navigation services.